Alejogb1/job-board/blog-data/how-can-i-use-shouldmatch-with-a-regex-and-variable-in-chais-expect.md

 id: "how-can-i-use-shouldmatch-with-a-regex-and-variable-in-chais-expect"
 ---

-Okay, let's tackle this.
-I've seen this scenario come up more often than you might think, especially when dealing with dynamic data or complex patterns during testing.
+,  I've seen this scenario come up more often than you might think, especially when dealing with dynamic data or complex patterns during testing.
 The crux of the matter is how to effectively combine `should.match`, a regular expression, and a variable in your Chai `expect` assertions.
 It's not always as straightforward as one would initially hope, and I'll share my experiences and some robust approaches that have worked for me.

 First, let's establish the fundamentals.
 When using `expect` with `should` in Chai, you're essentially employing a "should-style" assertion.
 This allows you to chain expectations directly onto the value you're testing.
 The `match` assertion checks whether a string matches a given regular expression.
 The challenge arises when the regular expression itself is not a static string but a variable that might change, possibly determined during the test itself.
 This dynamic nature adds complexity.